xt1/Help/Developer's Guide/Authentication in Seven/Tickets/Credential Storage.md

-Date: 2016-05-10
-SortOrder: 53
+<properties date="2016-05-10"
+SortOrder="53"
+/>

 This table is already used for storing **outgoing** credentials – such as mail server logins for CRM.Web, in 6.x.
 In 7 we introduce **incoming** credentials (password, SID) and tickets as types.
 Custom plugins can add their own information.

 <img src="../../EW%202010%20Authentication_files/image001.gif" id="Picture 14" width="605" height="300" />

 Examples: